-Earl Thompson was in the economics department at UCLA from 1965 until his death in 2010.
+Earl Thompson was a member of the economics department at UCLA from 1965 until his death in 2010.
 He is not well-known, or at least not as well-known as he should be.
 His work spans a number of fields, from macroeconomics and monetary theory to growth to game theory to public choice.
 He had a reputation as an independent thinker.
 He was a member of the UCLA faculty at a time in which the department was known for its unique and independent way of using economics to think about the world.
 On this page, I organize his work (or attempt to) along its subject matter.
 Thompson's papers are provocative and his conclusions often contrast with standard economic thinking.
 These papers also often require careful reading.
 People familiar with his work, however, recognize his brilliant mind.
 Even if you find his arguments in any of these papers unconvincing, you will nonetheless find yourself thinking in-depth about the arguments again and again.

-- "The Theory of Money and Income Consistent with Orthodox Value Theory," in Horwich and Samuelson (eds.), Trade Stability, and Macroeconomics: Essays in Honor of Lloyd Metzler, (1974).
+"The Theory of Money and Income Consistent with Orthodox Value Theory," in Horwich and Samuelson (eds.), Trade Stability, and Macroeconomics: Essays in Honor of Lloyd Metzler, (1974).
 In this paper, Thompson first begins by outlining how one could fit money into orthodox value theory, a challenge that has existed since John Hick's paper in the 1935.
 Given his integration of money into value theory, Thompson then discussed the macroeconomic implications of his framework.
 This paper is entirely written word.
 There is no math.
 For those interested in his mathematical representation of these ideas, see the following papers:

 "A Generalization of the Cassel-Patinkin Money Model"

-- "Free Banking Under a Labor Standard" (as far as I know this is unpublished).
+"Free Banking Under a Labor Standard" (as far as I know this is unpublished).
 This is the shortest and perhaps most dense paper written on and optimal monetary system.
 Thompson argues that this system would have three characteristics: (1) free banking, (2) a dollar would be defined to purchase a particular quantity of labor (e.g, one dollar buys 5 minutes of labor), (3) the dollar would be convertible into some quantity of gold.
 The basic idea is to have a free banking system in which the money supply is subject to a feedback mechanism (gold redemption) and the nominal wage is fixed.

-- "The Tulipmania: Fact or Artifact?", Public Choice, Vol. 130, p.
+"The Tulipmania: Fact or Artifact?", Public Choice, Vol. 130, p.
 99 - 114, (2006).
 This paper is one of the most important papers that Thompson ever wrote in terms of empirical evidence.
 Most economists are familiar with the supposed bubble in tulip bulbs in 17th century Holland.
 I say supposed bubble because Thompson argues that there was nothing crazy about the pricing of tulip bulbs.
 In fact, he argues that the reason that there was a supposed bubble was due to the fact that tulip bulbs were initially purchased based on what would be considered a futures contract.
 However, due to a brief legislative change, there was a period of time in which these futures contracts were converted to option contracts.
 He argues that this brief change can explain the fluctuations in the price of tulip bulbs.

-- "Predicting Bubbles" (with Charles Hickson), Global Business and Economics Review, Vol. 8, No. 3/4, (2006).
+"Predicting Bubbles" (with Charles Hickson), Global Business and Economics Review, Vol. 8, No. 3/4, (2006).
 Okay, so this is what I'm talking about when I say his papers are provocative.
 Thompson and Hickson argue that long-lasting bubbles are generated by the government.
 The paper is notable in that they predict the housing bubble in the U.S.

 Institutions and Public Choice